-15. Health and Safety
+17. Health and Safety

-- 15.1.
 We recognise the importance of safeguarding pupils throughout the school day.
-Our Health and Safety policy reflects the consideration we give to the protection of our children, both physically and emotionally, within the school environment. - 15.2.
+Our Health and Safety policy reflects the consideration we give to the protection of our children, both physically and emotionally, within the school environment.

 Part of the safeguarding measures we have in place include the safe drop off and collection of pupils at the start and end of the school day.
 All parents/carers must deliver their children to the class gate and collect them from the class gate.
-Parents/carers are expected to inform us via the 'Going Home Book', telephone or email if there is to be a change in the arrangement of collection for their child. - 15.3.
+Parents/carers are expected to inform the class teacher in the morning at drop-off, or they can telephone or email the school office if there is to be a change in the arrangement of collection for their child.

 Pupils who leave the site during the school day do so only with the written permission of a parent/carer and are collected by an authorised adult where appropriate.
 School should be notified by the parents/carers regarding whom they have authorised for this task.
 Details of our signing in and out procedure can be found in the Managing Visitors policy.

-- 15.4.
 Parents of pupils due to be handed over to or collected by a childcare provision (such as breakfast clubs and after school clubs) at the start and end of the school day will have given written consent through outlining their regular arrangements.
-Changes to these arrangements will be informed to us, by the parents, via the class 'Going Home Book', email or telephone. - 15.5.
+Changes to these arrangements will be informed to us, by the parents, via the class teacher, email or telephone.

 In the event of a pupil going missing during the course of the school day we will carry out immediate checks to ensure the pupil is not on site, we will then make contact with the pupil's parents/carers and inform the police.